sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-structured.rst

 **Dataset Structured Node configuration**

 *	The ``Dataset Structured`` node is configured as below.
-*	Dataset to be used to create dataframe is to be selected in the ``Dataset`` list.
+*	Dataset to be used to create DataFrame is to be selected in the ``Dataset`` list.
 *	Output prints the dataframe so created based on the data from the selected dataset.

 .. figure:: ../../_assets/user-guide/read-write/read-structured/datasetstructured-config.png
    :alt: readwrite_userguide
-   :width: 85%
+   :width: 70%

 **Dataset Structured Node output**